MicrosoftDocs/windows-dev-docs/hub/powertoys/awake.md

 While PowerToys Awake can keep the computer awake indefinitely or temporarily, in its default state the displays connected to the machine will turn off.
 If you need the displays to be available, use the **Keep screen on** switch, which will keep displays active.

 This feature only works if Awake is running in one of the three **Keep awake** states.
+It does not survive a computer restart.

 ## System tray